Heroic-Games-Launcher/HeroicGamesLauncher/README.md

 To be able to run you will need to have NodeJs installed locally and follow the instructions below:

 ### Steps:
-  - Since version 1.0 a account on [IGDB](https://api-docs.igdb.com/?javascript#account-creation) is necessary since we are using its API, and add a secrets.js file on the public folder with your client-id and secret.
   - Clone the Repository.
   - Install foreman with `npm i -g foreman`.
   - On the project folder run `npm install`.